 Don’t lose your shipment.
 Make sure the labels of the products you manufacture, export, import or distribute, are FDA compliant.
 Save time and money, now.

-Manufacturers with less than $10 million in annual food sales have until January 1, 2021 to comply.
+Manufacturers with less than $10 million in annual food sales must now comply.

 The new Nutrition Facts label is designed to provide information that can help consumers make informed choices about the food they purchase and consume.